 Himansu: mRNA Encoded Abs for HIV Prophylaxis

 This grant is focused on the development of mRNA-encoded antibodies to be used as prophylactic treatment against HIV.
-The research will be performed by Valera, LLC; Valera is an affiliate of Moderna Therapeutics, focused exclusively on the advancement of vaccines and therapeutics for the prevention and treatment of viral, bacterial and parasitic infectious diseases.
-It will utilize Moderna’s modified messenger RNA (mRNA) platform, a technology that Valera has already utilized in preclinical settings to generate safe and effective prophylactic vaccines against multiple viruses.
+It will utilize Moderna’s modified messenger RNA (mRNA) platform, a technology that has already been utilized in preclinical settings to generate safe and effective prophylactic vaccines against multiple viruses.
 The enabling advantages of this technology are the ability to generate cocktails of antibodies as a single product, cost of production, and potentially increased duration of protein expression.

 The program has a multi-stage framework.